dullhunk/book/industry/overview.md

 * In the school we have two major careers fairs which run in the School, one for larger employers in October followed by a smaller fair in March for local SME's.
 There are also two centrally organised careers fairs that recruit graduates generally, we publicise these events as and when they happen as well as external events like Silicon Milk Roundabout
 * We invite companies in for drop-in sessions which run all through term time
 ### Competitions & Hackathtons
-Extensive series of hackathons and competitions, staff vs. student programming competition, hacksoc events (via MLH.io), Barclays BBC UniTech Challenge, HackManchester, StudentHack, ACM Programming Competition
+Extensive series of hackathons and competitions, staff vs. student programming competition, hacksoc events (via MLH.io), Barclays BBC UniTech Challenge, [http://www.hackmanchester.com/](HackManchester.com), StudentHack, ACM Programming Competition

 ### Alumni and networking
 * meet the professionals: alumni events, run twice a year.
 Speed networking with alumni